dkm/OsmAnd-AddressMaps/README.md

 Open a terminal (linux) or a command/dos box (windows) and go to the folder where you downloaded the scripts (and .exe files for windows)

-Inside the directory you issue the following comand in case you want a "France" address map.
+Inside the directory you issue the following command in case you want a "France" address map.

 Windows:
 `create_address_rawmap.cmd france`